zhiwenh/delib/README.md

 | `-h --rpcport` | `<port>` | RPC port |
 | `-c --ipchost` | `[path]` | Relative path to IPC host |

+<a name="Cli+accounts"></a>
+#### delib accounts
+Retrieves a list of all accounts and displays their indexes as well.
+The indexes can be used in the `--account` option which takes the index of the account you wish to use.

 <a name="Cli+contracts"></a>
 #### delib contracts `-b --built <path>`
 Retrieves a list of all built contracts.